AzraelSec/go-i3blocks/README.md

-# go-i3blocks
+# Go i3Blocks

-A collection of tools that can be used in i3wm with i3blocks
+A collection of tools written in Go that can be used in i3wm together with i3blocks.